edphong/letterboxd-clone/README.md

 ## Getting Started
 ### Prerequisites
-Ensure you have the latest version of Docker installed.
+Ensure you have the latest version of Docker installed (27.5.0 as of January 2025).
 You can verify your installation by running:
 ```
 docker --version
 ```